pepeiborra/clr-inline/libs/clr-typed/README.md

-# clr - A strongly typed Haskell interface to the CLR type system
+# clr-typed - A strongly typed Haskell interface to the CLR type system

 ## Status